JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/Supercell-PD/readme.md

   starting_magnetization(1) = 0.0
   starting_magnetization(2) = 0.1
 ```
-This is because the **occupations = smearing** tag allows the software to determine the total magnetization that minimizes the total energy of the system.
+This is because the **occupations = 'smearing'** tag allows the software to determine the total magnetization that minimizes the total energy of the system.
 Furthermore, a useful rule of thumb for determining the number of bands (**nbnd**) is to calculate the number of valence electrons, divide it by 2, and multiply the result by 1.5.

 $$
 nbnd = \frac{N_{C}\times \text{(valence electrons of carbon)} + N_{N}\times \text{(valence electrons of nitrogen)}}{2}\times 1.5.